Mwaqarulmulk/MegiLance/README.md

 # MegiLance Frontend

+Looking for docs?
+Start at `docs/README.md` for the canonical index.

 A premium, investor-grade frontend for the MegiLance platform built with Next.js (App Router), TypeScript, CSS Modules, and a theme-aware design system.

 ## Vision